Itsuki Urata

-Itsuki Urata (浦田 樹, Urata Itsuki) is a Japanese professional footballer who plays as a left-back for Uzbekistan Super League club Bunyodkor.
+Itsuki Urata (浦田 樹, Urata Itsuki) is a Japanese professional footballer who plays as a left-back for Croatian Football League club Slaven Belupo.

 Career

 Urata joined J2 League club JEF United Chiba in 2015.
 In September 2016, he moved to J3 League club FC Ryukyu on loan.

 On 18 August 2020, Urata joined Croatian First Football League club Varaždin on a permanent deal.

 On 23 June 2023, Urata joined Slovenian side Maribor on a free transfer, signing a one-year deal with the option for another season.

 On 25 July 2024, he signed a contract with the Uzbek club Bunyodkor.